byllyfish/finsy/docs/finsy_tutorial/tutorial_2.md

 '1'
 ```

-In most cases, the key name will be unique to a specific element of the path.
+In most cases, a key's name will be unique to a specific element of the path.
 As a shorthand,
-you can retrieve the value of the first element key using a single string subscript.
+you can retrieve the key's value using a single string subscript.

 ```pycon
 >>> p["x"]